Relevancy and Engagement agclassroom.org/or/

 Elaborate

 • Read Issue 3 of Ag Today titled Our Invaluable Natural Resources.
-This reader can be printed or accessed digitally.
+This reader can be accessed digitally.
 It helps students understand how plants and animals raised on farms depend on natural resources to live, such as the sun, soil, water, and air to grow.
 Learn methods farmers use to protect and preserve these natural resources while still providing the food, fiber, and fuel we need to live.

 • Play the My American Farm interactive game Thrive.